gamemanual0/gm0/source/docs/robot-design/drivetrains/holonomic.rst

 Mecanum drivetrains consist of four mecanum wheels which are powered independently by one motor.
-This configuration angles the velocity of each wheel, allowing the robot to strafe (move side-to-side).
+This configuration angles the velocity of each wheel, allowing the robot to :term:`strafe`.
 The primary advantage to mecanum drive is the maneuverability it affords, especially because the robot can strafe instead of turn and drive.
 The rollers on mecanum wheels form a 45 degree angle with the wheel’s axis of